celesteoffi/ketsuna-Morgane-ai/README.md

 	- regular version of pnpm, which needs Node.js to work.
 	- `npm install -g pnpm or npm install -g @pnpm/exe`

+4. I advise you to install pm2
+	- `npm install pm2 -g`

 Now you can follow the installation instructions